mqzpt/mqzpt/README.md

 - 📫 How to reach me: mk2athan@uwaterloo.ca
 - ⚡ Fun fact: I'm learning Korean!

-I often do stuff with programming (which is why this github exists), usually to speed up or automate science or engineering tasks.
+I often do stuff with programming, often to speed up or automate science or engineering tasks.
 My programming skills mostly comprise of the PyData stack (Pandas, NumPy, SciPy, Scikit-Learn, OpenCV, TensorFlow) and Seaborn, Matplotlib, or Plotly for data visualization.
 I also have taken a few courses in numerical methods leveraging MATLAB for ODE's/PDE's, but prefer pythonic implementations when possible for easier integration into packages or software.

 ![](https://komarev.com/ghpvc/?username=mqzpt&color=brightgreen)